DataTalksClub/zoomcamps-notes-faq/docs/data-engineering-zoomcamp/module-03-data-warehouse/faq.md

 One potential way to solve it:

-1. Go to your google cloud bucket and check the region in field named “Location”
+1. Go to your google cloud bucket and check the region in field named "Location"

    ![][image32]